+EDUCATING OUR STAFF.
 We’re grateful for the leadership of Emma Kaeser, PT, DPT, who has worked extensively on creating inclusive health education at the university level to better serve the LGBTQ+ community.
-She is also leading our LGBTQ+ training at Origin.
-She recently shared, “I feel so lucky to be a part of a company that is so dedicated to recognizing the shortcomings of modern healthcare and addressing them head on, including the specific inequities faced by LGBTQ+ folks.”
+Emma is heading up LGBTQ+ inclusivity training at Origin to ensure that anyone you speak with, from a PT to someone on our front desk team, will treat you with respect and care.